Anderson Valley · Mendocino County, California

 "What I kept noticing was that the destinations winning long-term weren't the most luxurious.
 They were the most honest about what they were — rooted in a place, telling a true story."

 Le Domaine is the project I've been building toward.
-It brings together everything I know about hospitality operations and everything I believe about how people want to live — slowly, intentionally, connected to where their food comes from and the land they stand on.
+It brings together everything I know about hospitality operations and everything I believe about how people want to live — slowly, intentionally, connected to where their food comes from, how their body feels, and the land they stand on.

 Why this project matters